mainmatter/mainmatter.com/_posts/2019-05-10-may-monthly-update.md

 ---
-title: "simplabs monthly update - May 2019"
+title: 'simplabs monthly update - May 2019'
-author: "Mark Coleman"
+author: 'Mark Coleman'
 github: mrmrcoleman
 twitter: mrmrcoleman
 topic: simplabs
-bio: "Communications and Community Outreach Specialist"
+bio: 'Communications and Community Outreach Specialist'
 description: "Mark Coleman shares simplabs' monthly update for May 2019, covering new joiners, new OSS projects and our involvement with the Erlang Ecosystem Foundation."
 ---